 1

-i knew that DPCs are code being run inside a driver; the challenge was to figure out which driver. i turned to the DPC Latency Checker tool, which showed me just how bad the latency was:
+I knew that DPCs are code being run inside a driver; the challenge was to figure out which driver.
+I turned to DPC Latency Checker, which showed me just how bad the latency was:

 >xperf -on Latency